 On top of the coils are three layers of poly foam, which sort of act as a transition from the coils and also help protect against sagging.
 On top of the poly foam layers is a layer of gel-infused latex foam that is perforated.
 This is supposed to be the comfort layer for the bed and the perforated design is supposed to help with airflow.

 Wrapping these layers is a non-removable, quilted cover that does have thermogel infused to help with cooling.
 Since it is a non-removable cover, if you happen to spill something on the bed, it is recommended you just spot clean the mattress with a spray upholstery cleaner and soft cloth.

 To our team, the Big Fig mattress has that traditional innerspring feel to it thanks to the amount of coils in the bed.
 However, the thick layer of latex foam near the top gives the bed a soft, thin pillow top feel.
-It’s sort of similar to the old version of the Allswell Hybrid in that regard.
-The best way we can describe it is that it’s like laying on a dense chunk of earth with a thin layer of soft grass at the top.
+The best way we can describe it is that it’s like laying on a dense chunk of earth with a thin layer of soft, comfortable grass at the top.

 Overall, we think the Big Fig mattress is around a medium-firm to firm on the firmness scale.
 That would mean this is one of the firmer mattresses you can buy online, but it still has a little bit of give and cushion in those top layers.

 But of course, that’s for an average sized person.
 A heavy person (who the bed is designed for) will feel the bed is actually a tad bit softer since they will sink in and experience more of the soft latex foam top layer.
 One of our team members weighs around 240 lb and thinks the mattress is more in that medium-firm range.
 An even heavier person (300+ lb) might think it’s more of a medium.